-For more information, refer to the Code of Conduct Regulation.
+For more information, refer to the ATCO Australia Ring Fencing Policy.

 - Understand the regulatory rules and standards that apply to your role, including what information can be shared between our regulated and non-regulated companies. - · Raise concerns around any actual or potential breaches of regulatory standards. - · Direct any inquiries from regulatory agencies to the appropriate members of our team. - · Conduct regulated services in a non-preferential and non-discriminatory manner.